potofcoffee/cutter2/README.md

 CUTTER coding will conform to PSR/2 standards.

 ### Namespaces
-All CUTTER classes will be namespaced under the \VMFDS\Cutter namespace.
+All CUTTER classes will be namespaced under the \Peregrinus\Cutter namespace.